 What is Dredging – History, Importance And Effects

-What is the Dredging Process?
+What is Dredging?

 The dredge operator lowers it to the side of the body of water or its bottom.
 The rotating cutter bar uses its sharp blades to loosen the sediment on the bottom, and it is sucked in using a submersible pump.
 Ultimately, disposal barges or dump scows empty the material at the disposal area.